How to archive in Lotus Notes

 - Click OK and your scheduled archiving set up is now complete.

-A stand-alone Lotus Notes archive is an archive that is decoupled from IBM Lotus Notes and Domino, and is typically built using open-standard formats (such as PDF, HTML, and XML).
+A stand-alone archive is an archive that is decoupled from HCL Lotus Notes and Domino, and is typically built using open-standard formats (such as PDF, HTML, and XML).

-The primary hallmark of a stand-alone Lotus Notes archive is that it can be stored outside of Domino server and can be accessed and viewed without the Lotus Notes client.
+The primary hallmark of a stand-alone archive is that it can be stored outside of Domino server and can be accessed and viewed without the Lotus Notes client.

 In order to create a stand-alone archive in Lotus Notes, you will first need to consider what data you want to (or must) export to make a complete archive.